getsentry/sentry-docs/src/collections/_documentation/clientdev/features.md

 Automatic addition of useful attributes such as `tags` or `extra`.
 Typically means the SDK hooks into a framework so that it can set attributes that are known to be useful for most users.

-## Context system
+## Scopes system

-A system for storing data that has to do with a given context.
-What context means depends on the application, for a web framework it is most likely a single request/response cycle.
-For a mobile application there is often just one single context that represents the single user and their actions.
-Context can be difficult to implement because it often has to deal with threads or concurrency and can involve deep integration with frameworks.
-[See the context page]({%- link _documentation/clientdev/context.md -%}#context) for more information.
+A system for storing data that has to do with a given scope.
+What scope means depends on the application, for a web framework it is most likely a single request/response cycle.
+For a mobile application there is often just one single scope that represents the single user and their actions.
+Scopin g can be difficult to implement because it often has to deal with threads or concurrency and can involve deep integration with frameworks.
+[See the scopes page]({%- link _documentation/clientdev/scopes.md -%}#scope) for more information.

 ## Breadcrumbs